 This is the very first thing you should figure out.

-There are a lot of different terms for it: target persona, customer avatar, sales avatar—they’re all really the same thing.
+There are a lot of different terms for it: target persona, customer avatar, sales avatar—they’re all the same thing.

 Your target persona is designed to represent the wants and needs of your customer base.
-You create a persona for each segment of your customer base in order to better target all of your messaging.
+You create a persona for each segment of your customer base to better target all of your messaging.